 I get wire deposits.

-Uh and I signed them.
+And I signed them.

-So uh that that's that that's that's the answer uh to that.
+So that's the answer to that.

 Federal deficit sharply lower.

-Now this this is where it gets interesting.
+Now, this is where it gets interesting.

-However, analysts attributed this big increase in uh revenues to the Treasury to the fact that the IRS was more efficient in processing tax returns this year, meaning more revenue was collected in April with fewer tax collections left to be counted in May.
+However, analysts attributed this big increase in revenues to the Treasury to the fact that the IRS was more efficient in processing tax returns this year, meaning more revenue was collected in April with fewer tax collections left to be counted in May.

-This I'm sure this guy is dead serious.
+I'm sure this guy is dead serious.

 I'm sure this guy actually believes that that's why there are more revenues in April.

-Does he not know that revenue is due in April?
+Does he not know that revenue is due in April, April 15th?

-Not just that, but the first quarter estimated tax filers that have to pay on April 15th, as well as their previous year's return.
+Not just that, but the first quarter estimated tax filers have to pay on April 15th, as well as their previous year's return.

 So you give the credit to an analyst at the IRS for increasing tax collections rather than the tax cuts.